jasalgad/date_a_scientist/GitHub/GitHubCODECADEMY/OKCupid-Date-A-Scientist-Starter/README.md

 The data is highly useful for making predictions.
 However, to accurately max prediction rate," it is essential to carefully select the features that will be studied in the model.

-Our analysis reveals that 50% of the individuals are single, unemployed, and MAYORITY aged between 25-45, with a mean income $26.545.
-The average income is approximately $57.362, and the majority are men.
+Our analysis reveals that 47% of the individuals are single, unemployed, and MAYORITY aged between 25-35, with a mean income $19.687.
+The average income is approximately $57.362.

 There is a significant difference in drug consumption between genders, with men exhibiting a higher frequency of drug use than women.